marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 ## Task 1: Import Libraries and Create Oracle Machine Learning DataFrame Proxy Object

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this Lab.
+Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.

 Scroll down to the beginning of Task 1.